pyglet/pyglet/doc/programming_guide/media.rst

 pyglet can load and play many audio and video formats, often with support for surround sound and video effects.

-In practice, WAV files always load and MP3 usually does.
-The exact formats you can load are determined by which of the following are available:
+WAV and MP3 files are the most commonly supported across platforms.
+The formats a specific computer can play are determined by which of the following are available:

 #.
 The built-in pyglet WAV file decoder (always available)
 #.
 Platform-specific APIs and libraries